-All of the undergraduate programs at the Curry School include significant field experiences or practicums where you will be engaging with real people, making a real difference.
+The Curry School offers several options for undergraduate students.
+Each program include significant field experience, where students engage with real people and gain practical, hands-on experience.
 If you are looking to jump-start your role in making an impact on your community, we invite you to join the Curry School of Education as an undergrad.

 Master of Teaching

-On-grounds, this state-approved educator preparation program blends full-time Curry coursework and on-going school-based experiences in Charlottesville and surrounding counties in a structured plan of study leading to a Master of Teaching degree.
+The Master of Teaching (M.T.) degree prepares students for initial teaching licensure eligibility in Virginia.
+The Curry School’s state-approved, on-Grounds educator preparation program blends full-time coursework and ongoing school-based experiences in Charlottesville and surrounding counties in a structured plan of study.

 The Education Specialist degree is a planned 30-credit (minimum) post-master’s program in which candidates are expected to attain a broad and systematic understanding of professional education, a definitive knowledge of a particular field of specialization, and an ability to integrate and apply theoretical concepts of education in an actual educational context.